 If you have been to the nurse appointment then your paperwork and test results will be ready for review with the doctor.
 If you have not been to a nurse appointment then we encourage you to bring along reports of all tests or treatment you have had previously.

 We encourage both partners to attend your first doctor’s appointment so that you can both be involved in the discussions and decision-making.
 On the day of your appointment you should plan on spending at least one hour at our office.
 Please make sure that you are on time for your appointment and allow plenty of time for parking and traffic problems or if you are having a telehealth find a calm quiet space with good wifi.

-We require all new patients to complete our new patient data form, provide photo ID and bring along all previous medical tests and treatment reports.
-If you would like to complete your form before, then this will save time in the clinic.
+We require all new patients to complete our medical information form, provide photo ID and bring along all previous medical tests and treatment reports.
+Please complete your form before your appointment as this will save time.
 If you have already attended the nurse appointment, then this form will already have been completed.

-The new patient data form includes information on all medical conditions, past surgery, family members medical history, drug use (medicines and any other drugs) all pregnancies and all the tests or treatments you may have completed previously.
+The medical information form includes information on all medical conditions, past surgery, family members medical history, drug use (medicines and any other drugs) all pregnancies and all the tests or treatments you may have completed previously.

 Often some further tests are required before the doctor can help you choose your treatment plan, and provide you with the success rates and treatment options for you both as a couple.